What Does a VPN Actually Hide, and Who From?

 EXPERT TIP: Some VPN protocols, such as PPTP, are no longer fit for purpose and can be easily hacked.
 If your VPN service is using PPTP then your personal data is at risk and you should stop using the VPN immediately.
 For more information, read our full guide to VPN protocols.

-5. Your Torrenting Activity From Your ISP, Police, & Copyright Holders
+5. Your Torrenting Activity from Your ISP, Police, & Copyright Holders

 A good VPN hides your torrenting downloads and P2P file-sharing activity from your ISP.
 This is helpful because ISPs often throttle (or even block) P2P traffic due to its high-bandwidth nature.